Mwesigwa39/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions - This script adds execute permission to the owner and the group owner, and read permission to other users, to the file 'hello'

+7-everybody - This script adds execution permission to the ownwer, the group owner and the other users, to the file 'hello'.